7 Minster Yard

-7 Minster Yard is an historic building in the city of York, North Yorkshire, England.
-A Grade II listed building, located in Minster Yard, the building dates to around 1730.
+7 Minster Yard is a historic building on Minster Yard in the city of York, England.
+A Grade II listed building, it dates from around 1730.
 It was formerly part of the prebendal house of Strensall.

 The front is two storeys with two canted and pedimented bay windows on each floor.
 These, and the central door-case, date to the early 1800s.